EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 ![Banner](how-to-use-zend-framework-components-in-a-console-app/banner.png)

-When Rasmus Lerdorf created [PHP](http://php.net/) in the 90s, I bet he never thought that his language would become the engine that powers most of the web...
-Even today, 23 years later.
+When Rasmus Lerdorf created [PHP](http://php.net/) in the 90s, I bet he never thought that his language would become the engine that powers most of the web... even today, 23 years later.

 PHP is indeed super popular.
 Part of that popularity stems for the fact that it can run pretty much anywhere.
-You'd be hard pressed to find a hosting solution that doesn't support PHP out of the box.
-Even the cheapest ones.
-It is also fully functional in pretty much any version of the most used operating systems so; development and deployment have a very low barrier of entry.
+You'd be hard pressed to find a hosting solution that doesn't support PHP out of the box, even the cheapest ones.
+It is also fully functional in pretty much any version of the most used operating systems so development and deployment have a very low barrier of entry.

 Both because and as a result of this ubiquity and popularity, PHP also boasts an expansive, active community and a rich ecosystem of [documentation](http://php.net/docs.php), tools, libraries and frameworks.
-[Zend Framework](https://framework.zend.com/) being a great example of the latter.
+[Zend Framework](https://framework.zend.com/) is a great example of the latter.

 I started using Zend Framework a good while ago now, when it became clear to me that writing vanilla PHP wasn't going to cut it anymore for moderately sized projects.
 I needed help and Zend Framework extended a very welcomed helping hand.
 Zend Framework is basically a big collection of libraries and frameworks that cover most of the needs that we would have as web developers building PHP applications.

 While most parts of Zend Framework are standalone components that we can plug into an existing code base, picking and choosing what's needed; there's also the likes of [Zend MVC](https://docs.zendframework.com/tutorials/getting-started/overview/).
 Zend MVC is, in its own right, a framework for developing web applications using the MVC design pattern (shocker, I know).
 A Zend MVC application is itself comprised of several other components from Zend Framework's library like Zend Form (which helps with developing HTML forms), Zend Db (which helps with database access), Zend Validator (which helps with input validation), and many more.

 Obviously, these are very useful within the context of web applications but they can also be valuable on their own.
 One could put together a PHP console app and make one's life much easier by leveraging the features provided by these libraries.
 Coming back to the point of PHP's ubiquity, it is very easy to write such a script that runs in a server where a PHP web app is already deployed.
-No installation of an additional language interpreter needed; which means no need for special server permissions.
+No installation of an additional language interpreter needed, which means no need for special server permissions.
 No fuss, just good old PHP, which is already running on the server, being used to perform some backend task, some database maintenance, some file downloading, etc.

 So, the question becomes, how do we leverage the power of Zend Framework components outside the context of a Zend MVC application?
 Composer is the key.

 Composer is a widely used package manager and module loader for PHP, and it is what powers Zend MVC applications' module resolution engine.

 In vanilla PHP, the `include` and `require` statements are the main forms of code reuse.
 When we want to bring functions or classes defined in other files to our script, these are what we use.
 PHP also supports namespaces.
 In their most abstract definition, namespaces are things used for organizing other things.
-In a programing language, they are little more and a name, a series of characters, that group together classes, functions, variables, etc. I.e. program constructs.
+In a programming language, they are little more than names (series of characters) that group together program constructs like classes, functions, variables, etc.

 Some PHP file in our source code could look like this: